freeCodeCamp/camperchan/README.md

 [![Build Status](https://travis-ci.org/bradtaniguchi/discord-bot-test.svg?branch=master)](https://travis-ci.org/bradtaniguchi/discord-bot-test)

-A discord test bot used to test out architecture and implementing a discord bot.
-This project is a way to get familiar with the architecture, APIs and process of maintaining a discord bot.
+A Discord test bot used to test out the architecture and implementation of a Discord bot.
+This project is a way to get familiar with the architecture, APIs and process of maintaining a Discord bot.

 ## Contributing

 So, you want to contribute to this repo?
 We are glad to recieve PRs from anybody who is interested.
-Follow these steps if you are new to contributing to open source projects -
+Follow these steps if you are new to contributing to open source projects:

 1. [Install the required softwares](#install-prerequisites)
 2. Fork the repo